emjose/bombastic-b/README.md

 <br>

--   **On Chrome browser, view the JSON database locally at http://localhost:3000/items**
+**8. On Chrome browser, view the JSON database locally at http://localhost:3000/items**

--   **Follow all Frontend Installation steps below.**
+**Follow all Frontend Installation steps below.**

 <br>